tiation/ChaseWhiteRabbit/README.md

 ## Mission

-ChaseWhiteRabbit is an NGO focused on leveraging technology to create inclusive solutions for people with disabilities and disadvantaged communities.
-Our core belief is that **automation is compassion at scale** - we build tools that both save time and widen access to critical services.
+ChaseWhiteRabbit is an NGO that transforms grief into systemic change through sustainable technology solutions.
+We create income-producing applications that address root causes of social problems, with our flagship project **GriefToDesign** leading this revolution.
+Our core belief is that **automation is compassion at scale** - we build tools that both generate sustainable revenue and create lasting social impact.

 ### Our Values